fastlane/docs/docs/actions/match.md

 git_url "https://github.com/example/example-repo.git"
 git_branch "master"
 ```
-Match will reuse developer/distribution certificate and will create separate provisioning profiles for each app.
+_match_ will reuse certificates and will create separate provisioning profiles for each app.

 #### Passphrase